Sachin Nair, Ph.D.

 Dr. Ngai Yin Yip received his Ph.D., M.S., and M.Ph. in Chemical and Environmental Engineering from Yale University, and B.Eng. in Civil and Environmental Engineering (Minor in Business Administration) from Nanyang Technological University, Singapore.
 He joined Columbia University in 2015 as an Assistant Professor in the Department of Earth and Environmental Engineering.

 His dissertation work on novel membrane technologies for the sustainable production of energy and water earned the CH2M Hill/AEESP Outstanding Doctoral Dissertation Award and the Henry Prentiss Becton Graduate Prize in 2015.
 He has authored over 20 peer-reviewed publications and has won the ES&T Best Papers (second runner-up in 2013).
-The techology won the GDIP global water award for impact in 2024.

-Earlier in her career, Sarah worked for the consulting firm CTI, helping to restructure the R&D departments of large Japanese corporations.
+Earlier in her career, Sarah worked for the consulting firm CTI, helping to restructure the R&D departments of Japanese corporations.
 Sarah has also been an Associate at Illuminate Ventures, a Silicon Valley-based venture capital fund investing in B2B SaaS.
 She got her start in venture capital working for the “emerging technologies” venture capital group at Omidyar Network.
 Sarah has also worked in the legal department of Google, at the technology law firm Fenwick & West, Amazon.com, and at the technology policy non-profit Public Knowledge.